 If the amount you are out of balance is divisible by 2, the error may be an entry that has been posted backwards.
 That is to say something that should be a credit is posted as a debit or vice versa.
 To find this error, divide your error by 2 and look for an entry of the resulting amount.
 Then make sure it was posted in the correct direction.

 A transposition is where two digits of a number have been listed in reverse order.
 For example 290 is listed as 920.
 The 2 and 9 are transposed causing an error of 630 (920-290).
 If the balance error is divisible by 9, a transposition is likely.

-You can tell how far apart the digits transposed are by how many times the error is divisible by 9. in the example above the error (630) is divisible by 9 70 times, so we would know that the digits transposed have a difference of 7, such as a 1 and 8, 2 and 9, or 0 and 7.
+You can tell how far apart the digits transposed are by how many times the error is divisible by 9.
+In the example above the error (630) is divisible by 9 70 times, so we know that the digits transposed have a difference of 7, such as 1 and 8.
+2 and 9. or 0 and 7.
 In our case, it is 2 and 9.

-Since the error is divisible by 9 70 times and not 7 or 700, we would know that the digits transposed are in the hundreds and tens digit position.
+Since the error is divisible by 9 70 times and not 7 or 700, we would know that the digits transposed are in the hundreds and tens digit positions.